Legal definition and requirements for taxis

 Candidates will be required to achieve a minimum pass mark of 75% before a licence may be granted.

 Those who fail at the first attempt may retake the test after a suitable interval, during which time they will be expected to gain further experience of the licensed district.

-You should declare all unspent convictions, including motoring offences.
+You should declare all convictions, cautions, warnings, reprimands, including motoring offences and other relevant information.

 Subject to the provisions of the Rehabilitation of Offenders Act 1974, if information respecting an undisclosed conviction is subsequently received then the application may be refused.
 Spent convictions, as defined below, need not be included.

 3. If any person fails to provide any relevant information, including details of convictions for offences, in connection with an application for a licence, the licence may be refused or, if issued, revoked and the applicant is liable to prosecution for failing to disclose the information.

 4. As stated, the Council is empowered to attach to the grant of the licences for hackney carriages such conditions as they may consider reasonably necessary and various powers are given to the Council to refuse, suspend or revoke the licences.

 Proprietors and drivers may appeal to the Magistrates' Court or in certain circumstances the Crown Court, if they are aggrieved by a decision of the Council, or any conditions attached to the grant of a licence.